CRMTechnologies/crmtdigital.com/content/excellence-hub/lenovo-emea-drives-regional-marketing-efficiency-at-scale.md

 type = "resource"

 +++
-###### CRMT’s marketing center of excellence and King Content deliver European demand creation programmes at scale and drive efficiency for Lenovo EMEA
+###### CRMT Digital’s marketing center of excellence and King Content deliver European demand creation programmes at scale and drive efficiency for Lenovo EMEA